Tag: dying

 First, saints are a great example to follow.
 Just like us, they aren’t perfect.
 Just like us, they try to be like Jesus but often failed.
 We can all say (and probably do) we can’t measure up to Jesus but it’s harder to say that about saints (though we still try).
 Their lives are also reading about as they had struggles just like we do, and they provided some of the greatest reflections on God.

-Second, the of saints is far-reaching.
+Second, the legacy of saints is far-reaching.
 Many saints weren’t “official” saints, but that Sunday School teacher that put the seed of Jesus in our heart.
-It could be that believer that just loved you where you were at.
-It could be a parent, grandparent, uncle, aunt, neighbor whose drew you to Jesus.
+It could be that believer that just you where you were at.
+It could be a parent, grandparent, uncle, aunt, neighbor whose life drew you to Jesus.
 When we recognize the legacy of saints, we often learn about ourselves, and we see more of God in us due to all the streams of faith that pour into our lives.
 This gives us not just head , but heart knowledge, and a place to belong.

 1) What are your first thoughts when you think about saints?
 Why do you think that is?